 Posted on August 25, 2015

-- Requires retail handgun dealers to obtain a state license; and
+- Requires firearms dealers to obtain a license, and handgun purchasers to first obtain a safety certificate;

 - Prohibit the transfer or possession of assault weapons, 50 caliber rifles or large capacity ammunition magazines;